Podiatry / Chiropody

 Podiatry is the internationally recognised name for Chiropody.
 A Podiatrist will carry out exactly the same treatments as a Chiropodist but with a few extra additions.
 Podiatry as the profession is known as has expanded in it’s role over the last 10-15 years, with more and more Podiatrists taking up specialisms, such as Diabetes, Rheumatology, Foot Surgery for Bunions, Hammer toes, ingrown toe nails, Musculo-Skeletal disorders,Sports injuries, Homoeopathy, Acupuncture etc…A Podiatrist who has specialized in one of these areas has usually undertaken Post Graduate training, or gained knowledge through experience.
 Podiatrists are usually HCPC Registered, which means they have undertaken a 3 year Degree in Podiatric Medicine and can be identified with the letters BSc (Hons) PodM, and HCPC after their name, a Podiatric surgeon also has Pod(Surg) after his/her name.
 HCPC registration is the only Government recognised Certificate accepted by the NHS.

-Since 2008 Martin and has successfully treated many painful conditions arising from the foot and leg with Acupuncture also; these include:
+Since qualifying in 1995 Martin and has successfully treated many painful conditions arising from the foot & leg, these include:

 Plantar Fasciitis, Heel Pain, Big Toe Joint pain.